cc458/IO-women-empowerment/README.md

 ------
 `Data`
 * `hierarchypaperdata.dta` - contains all variables used to estimate models and for simulation effects.
-* `simulation` folder: txt files stored from the estimated results using the Stata `do file` and will be used for making figures.
+* `simulation` folder: txt files stored from the estimated results using the Stata `do file`, which will be used for making figures.

 `Code`
 * `1_Analysis.do` – Stata 15SE code to replicate all tables; State Code to generate simulation parameters